Next

 -

 I really liked Programming Rust: Fast, Safe Systems Development by Jim Blandy and Jason Orendorff.
-It's getting a little long in the tooth, but there's a second edition coming soon!
+I read the first edition, but now there's a second edition with a third author, Leonora Tindall.

 -

-Also coming soon is Rust in Action by Tim McNamara.
-I have been reading the electronic early-access version for some time.
+I started reading Rust in Action by Tim McNamara in the electronic early-access version, but it's out now.
 It takes a project-based approach, which is a little different.

 - Tim McNamara gave a nice talk at Linux Conf Australia 2020.